Entwickler-Club/dpodreact/dev/devnotes.md

-- delete page:
-    - .. get data from backend
+- .. delete page with backend and dynamic:
-        - .. combine deletePage into deletePage2
-			- .. get deletePge2 to work again
+	- .. rename page2
-				- .. make click do something, then put into pageManager
     - build dpod.getPageItems()
         - use data from this to fill dropdown in delete page
 - move all controller code from server.js to controllers

+- styles with "page"